markhm/vaadin-fusion-playground/README.md

 ### Questions
 - How to access and modify elements in the DOM, e.g. a <vaadin-button>, to set it from disabled to enabled...?
   How to store or retrieve an objects on the client side in the session or local storage...?
-- For Okta: How to create a new user in Okta...? / How to access the user Profile from Okta...?
+- How should a server-side view be marked, so it is allowed according to (clients-side) security...?
+Currently, we see a 403.

 ### Known issues
 - Connection fails for VaadinDevmodeGizmo.js?10c7:944 WebSocket connection to 'wss://vaadin-fusion-playground:35729/' failed: Error in connection establishment: net::ERR_CONNECTION_CLOSED